 LaGuardia Community College Foundation scholarship helps students who are facing financial obstacles pay for college expenses.
-The Foundation has a number of scholarships available, ranging from $500 to $5,000, which are made possible by contributions from generous donors--individuals, businesses, organizations, and associations both public and private.
+The Foundation has a number of scholarships available which are made possible by contributions from generous donors--individuals, businesses, organizations, and associations both public and private.

 You can apply for a Foundation scholarship through the online application, which is available at www.laguardia.edu/scholarships; select Apply Now.

 Priority will be given to applications submitted between April 1 – Aug.
 31 for the upcoming academic year.
 Thereafter, applications will be considered on a rolling basis throughout the fall and spring semesters.
 Students needing financial assistance are encouraged to apply.

 After you hit the "submit" button on your application, a confirmation message will be sent via your student email and My LaGuardia page to inform you that your application was received.
 You will also receive periodic updates regarding your application status.

 Scholarship recipients will be required to attend a scholarship orientation and submit a thank you letter to their donor.
 Students may also be asked to attend Foundation events, and participate in College and Foundation marketing efforts.
 Recipients will be notified in advance.

 Yes.
 Expressing gratitude to donors for their interest and support of education is an important part of receiving a scholarship.
 In order to complete the scholarship acceptance process a thank you note to the donor is required.
 Get tips on how to write your Thank You letter.

 You must demonstrate satisfactory academic progress towards a degree and show financial need.
 Scholarship funds may be used only for tuition, books, and fees associated with your education.

 Scholarships awards are determined based on the student’s financial need, GPA and academic excellence, College or community service, or extracurricular achievement.
 More than half of all scholarship applicants receive scholarships.
 LaGuardia reserves the right to decline scholarship awards for any reason.